jadehopepunk/jadehopepunk/content/posts/2026-07-08-my-ai-policy.md

 ### My general thoughts on AI

 In general, I believe that the combination of AI and Capitalism is making our world worse.
 I sympathise with the Luddites, were not against technology, they were against the use of technology by the rich to destroy their options for just livelihoods.
-Given that, it is clear that **even if** LLMs were a unambiguously positive technology for the world they are are a massive accelerate of injustice when in the hands of the tech billionaires and national militaries.
+Given that, it is clear that **even if** LLMs were a unambiguously positive technology for the world they are also a massive accelerator of injustice when in the hands of the tech billionaires and national militaries.

 Aside from unjust use, LLMs have risks that we do not totally understand yet.
 They can contribute to de-skilling us, they may bias our psychology towards narcisism, they remove friction from life in areas that may harm creative thought and art.
 If I could put this genie back in the bottle, at least under the current circumstances, I would.
 I am not yet convined that a "No AI" movement has any chance of success, but I have much appreciation for such an approach.